uroria/.github/profile/README.md

 **Welcome to Uroria!**

-We develop Minecraft related Software (unaffiliated with Mojang).
+We develop Minecraft related Software (not affiliated with Mojang).
 Feel free to contribute and have a look on our [Discord](https://dc.uroria.com)!